DrNicoleTobias/Ray_PaperArtifacts/README.md

 This folder contains the firmware needed for both the Ray sensor and for a basestation in order to gather the raw feature data that the sensor is collecting on a doorway/passageway that you wish to train your classification model for capturing direction and various corner cases such as pass-bys.
 Have sample subjects walk in and out in a controlled manner so that you can capture what the raw features from your sensor look like under your lighting conditions and environment.
 Collect this data using what is received at the basestation and the result for that data that you wish to train with in a CSV file for use in training the model in the next step.

 ### 1_Train_Model
+This folder contains a python script called make

 ### 2_Controlled_Studies